 Approximately 15% of children suffer from an undiagnosed refractive problem which can include myopia (nearsightedness), hyperopia (farsightedness), or astigmatism.

-All though the schools and pediatricians provide valuable vision screenings, statistics show that 72% of the children screen had eye problems that were missed by the screening.
+Through the schools and pediatricians providing valuable vision screenings, statistics show that 72% of the children screened had eye problems that were missed by the screening.
 If these problems are not identified early it can result in the development of amblyopia also known as a lazy eye.
-Failure to detect these problems early on can lead to attention disorders, depth perception issues, and can also interfere with their reading abilities and perceptual skills.
+Failure to detect these problems early on can lead to attention disorders, and depth perception issues, and can also interfere with their reading abilities and perceptual skills.
 If detected early most of these conditions can be treated with glasses or contacts.

 It is important for children to not only have healthy eyes but to also have healthy functional vision.
-When we check for healthy functional vision we are making sure the communication from the eyes to the brain is functionally properly and vice versa.
+When we check for the healthy functional vision we are making sure the communication from the eyes to the brain is functioning properly and vice versa.

 Here are some of the things you can look out for as your children are growing up:

-- Do they complain of words floating off the page?
+Do they complain about words floating off the page?

-- Do they use their finger to keep track when they are reading?
+Do they use their finger to keep track of when they are reading?